Brooke Shields, 54, Reveals She Is ‘Afraid’ Of Plastic Surgery But Her Daughters Think She Needs Some Work

 Brooke has been talking about her “wrinkles” for a while now.
 In 2010, Us Weekly quoted the Endless Love star as saying, “I want laser treatment because I’m not a fan of my wrinkles.
 But I have to find someone with a light touch.
 I’m scared I’ll end up looking like the Joker.”

 While she still skips the surgery and fillers on her face nearly a decade later, Brooke does swear by a trick called “warm sculpting” for her body.
-The star is a spokesperson for the non-invasive, laser body contouring treatment, SculpSure, which she swears sucks away fat cells and helps keep her body looking toned.
+The star is a spokesperson for the noninvasive, laser body contouring treatment, SculpSure, which she swears sucks away fat cells and helps keep her body looking toned.

 “I work out so much and yet I still have like, sh*t from my babies.
 It’s really great.
 It eliminates the fat cells and it actually works,” the actress and model told Cohen.